jacksleight/statamic-bard-mutator/docs/rendering.md

 All tag mutators will be applied whenever any Bard field is output, you don’t need to make any changes to your templates.
 However, only basic functionality is available with this method.

-To use advanced features such as [metadata](mutators.html#metadata) and [root mutators](mutators.html#root-mutators) you need to use Bard Mutator's custom augmentor, either via the Antlers `bmu` tag or directly.
+To use advanced features such as [metadata](mutators.html#metadata) and [root mutators](mutators.html#root-mutators) you need to use Bard Mutator's custom rendering, either via the Antlers `bmu` tag or directly.

 ## Antlers Tag